-Ancient rocks, ancient like glaciation, tumbled through centuries and through time, and etched their way into the earth.
+Ancient rocks, ancient like glaciation, tumbled through centuries and through time, etched their way into the earth.

 you give me steps to climb to your highest elevation